 The Port is governed by a five-member Port Commission which is responsible for the operation, management, development and regulation of the Port.
 All revenues generated by the Port are to be used for Port purposes only.
 The Port receives no operating subsidies from the City, and the Port has no taxing power.

-The Port posted a decrease in net assets of \$6.4 million for fiscal year ending June 30, 2003.
-Port properties generated \$54.5 million in operating revenue in fiscal year 2002-03 as shown in the table below.
+In fiscal year 2002-03, the Port posted a decrease in net assets of \$6.4 million.
+In the same period, as shown in the table below, the Port properties generated \$54.5 million.